 This has created a global skills-gap shortage.
 And if a CIO is lucky enough to have found the right people for the job, hanging on to them is also a challenge because they are so in demand, a company with more money and a better cultural fit could lure them away.

-Cybersecurity has been a top priority for the CIO for many years now and 2020 will be no different.
+Cybersecurity has been one of the top CIO priorities for many years now and 2021 will be no different.
 They need to have a proactive mindset in this area in order to constantly ensure their company’s systems are secure and protected from internal and external threats.

 Employees are the biggest risk to any organization when it comes to cybersecurity… from deliberate acts of espionage by disgruntled, disaffected or corrupt employees through to laziness or negligence, the risk within any company lies with those who have been trusted with access to the systems.